Dream of being kidnapped and escaping biblical meaning

 Prayer and Scripture should guide the response, not panic.
 The New Testament repeatedly points believers to prayer, God’s peace, and mutual care as first-line resources for spiritual anxiety and moral decision-making.

-Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
+6Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
+7And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.

-Trust in the Lord with all thine heart; and lean not unto thine own understanding.
+5Trust in the Lord with all thine heart; and lean not unto thine own understanding.
+6In all thy ways acknowledge him, and he shall direct thy paths.

-Hebrews 10:24
+Hebrews 10:24-25

 If the dream triggers trauma, anxiety, or recurring distress, it is appropriate and wise to seek trained pastoral care or professional counseling.
 Such help does not contradict theological reflection; it honors God’s gifts of wisdom and means of healing.